jeantessier/book-reviews/README.md

 * NodeJS
 * Grails
 * Ruby on Rails
-* Spring Boot and/or Ratpack
+* Spring Boot and/or Ratpack and/or JHipster

 Various frontend stacks: